lily-and-doll/ZeroSplitter/README.md

 Press the plus button to add a new category - don't click Black Onion for the mode (it won't work at all).

-Currently the only way to delete categories is by manually deleting them in the `zs_data.json`, but you can rename them.
+Currently the only way to delete categories is by manually dropping them from the database, but you can rename them.

 The "relative" button switches the display between showing your score per split or your running total up to each split.
 Turn on relative mode to see how much better or worse you did each split versus your PB run.
 Turn off relative mode